stric9r/rotary-encoder-module/README.md

 SW or HW debounce up to the developer, not handled here!

 One encoder requires two GPIO pins, a DL and CLK for knob turns.
-This encoder also has a push button (non latching) with requires a 3rd GPIO pin
+This encoder also has a push button (non latching) which requires an optional 3rd GPIO pin

 Each encoder is referred to as an ```instance_num```  You can have up to ```ROTARY_ENCODER_INSTANCES```; this is configurable.
 NOTE I've only tested with a single physical encoder, but wrote the module to handle multiples.